 All trench excavation should proceed only after OSHA and other safety requirements are met.
 Trench excavation normally proceeds in the upstream direction.
-Most trenching equipment is more efficiently operated in this manner.
-For arches, plate sections should be assembled in the downstream direction.
+Most trenching equipment is more efficiently operated in this manner, and plate sections are also more easily joined when progressing in this direction.
 If an acceptable in-situ material is to be used as backfill, it should be stockpiled at a safe distance from the edge of the trench.
 As a general rule, when trench walls are unsupported, the distance from the trench edge to the toe of the stockpiled material should not be less than one-half the depth of the trench.
 When trench walls are protected by some form of sheeting or shoring, a safe minimum distance between the trench edge and stockpiled material must still be maintained, but will vary with soil and bracing types.